Essential oils are everywhere.

 Knowing how to choose a carrier oil is important.

-Each of them have different properties, and are useful for many different applications.
-Some are nut based, and for those who can’t have nuts, they will need to avoid them.
-Some are cheaper than others.
-Here are some carrier oils to choose from to help you with your essential oil applications.
+Each oil has different properties, and is useful for many different applications.
+Some are nut based, so those who can’t have nuts will need to avoid them.
+Some are more inexpensive than others.
+Here are some carrier oils to choose from that will help you with your essential oil applications:

-Apricot Kernel Oil-made from the pressed kernels of apricots, and used interchangeably with sweet almond oil. this is a light oil, that has a slightly nutty scent.
-Often found in cosmetics and natural body care. (get it here)
+Apricot Kernel Oil-made from the pressed kernels of apricots and used interchangeably with sweet almond oil.
+This is a light oil that has a slightly nutty scent.
+It is often found in cosmetics and natural body care. (get it here)

-Avocado Oil-a light green oil that leaves no greasy residue on the skin, avocado oil is thick and creamy.
-Commonly used in soap making or luxury body care.
-It is also used as a high temp cooking oil, as it can withstand heats of over 400 without breaking down. (get it here)
+Avocado Oil-a light green oil that leaves no greasy residue on the skin.
+Avocado oil is thick and creamy.
+It is commonly used in soap making or luxury body care and can also be used as a high temp cooking oil, as it can withstand heats of over 400° without breaking down. (get it here)

-Coconut Oil-perfect for massage oils, this thick oil is solid at a room temperature of 76.
-Although solid, it easily melts with body skin temperature, and is quickly absorbed by the skin.
-Also used as a cooking oil, and is common to many kitchens. (get it here)
+Coconut Oil-perfect for massage oils, this thick oil is solid at a room temperature of 76° .
+Although solid, it easily melts with body temperature, and is quickly absorbed by the skin.
+It can also be used as a cooking oil, and is common to many kitchens. (get it here)

-Grapeseed Oil-processed from the seeds of the grapes, this thin oil is often used in culinary applications as well as cosmetic.
+Grapeseed Oil-processed from the seeds of grapes, this thin oil is often used in culinary as well as cosmetic applications.
 This oil has no odor, and is light in color. (get it here)

 Jojoba Oil-one of the thickest oils used in body care and aromatherapy, this oil also is considered to be anti-inflammatory.
-That property makes it a great carrier oil in skin salves that are meant to soothe broken, burned, or rough skin. (get it here)
+This property makes it a great carrier oil to mix with skin salves that are meant to soothe broken, burned, or rough skin. (get it here)

 Olive Oil-often found in kitchens as a cooking or salad dressing base, this oil coats the skin well and is quickly absorbed.
-It’s strong scent makes it best used as a fraction of the total carrier oil. (get it here)
+Because of it’s strong scent, it is best used at a fraction of the total carrier oil. (get it here)

 Rice Bran Oil-extracted from rice during the milling process, this clear oil has no scent of it’s own and is quickly absorbed by the skin.
 Also used in culinary applications, rice bran oil is becoming common in natural care products. (get it here)

-While this is by no means the entire list of all carrier oils available,
+While this is by no means the complete list of all carrier oils available,